- EMERGING INITIATIVES

 Heat pumps can also be used to cool buildings through a similar process.
 In this case, the warm air inside a home or building is cooled by the liquid, which has been depressurized.
 The refrigerant is then sent outside and pressurized, which heats it up, and the ambient outdoor temperature cools it.

-Air-source heat pumps use the temperatures of the outdoor air to heat or cool homes or buildings.
-Advancements in technology over the past few years have made air-source heat pumps an efficient source of heating and cooling in cold climates like Massachusetts.
+Advances in technology over the past few years have made air-source heat pumps an efficient source of heating in cold climates like Massachusetts.
 Models on the market today can operate efficiently even when it is below zero Fahrenheit.

 Much like air conditioners, air-source heat pumps can be installed either as central units or split units.
 Central units utilize a building’s heat distribution system to heat and cool a building and can also be used for water heating.
-Split units typically provide heating and cooling to just one room of a building, reducing demand on the existing heating system.
-VRF units are applied products that are typically larger, provide greater control and efficiency, and support a commercial-scale building’s entire heating and cooling demands.
+Split units (also called mini-splits or ductless units) typically provide heating and cooling to just one room of a building, reducing demand on the existing heating system.
+VRF units are customized systems that are typically larger, provide greater control and efficiency, and support a commercial-scale building’s entire heating and cooling demands.

 Efficient heat pumps can reduce heating costs when replacing or supplementing an oil, propane, or electric resistance heating system.
 In fact, air-source heat pumps can heat your home or building for half to one third the price of traditional electric heating.